LLNL-FusionML/DivControlNN/README.md

 # DivControlNN
-DivControlNN is a machine learning surrogate model trained on UEDGE simulations for KSTAR.
-It predicts divertor detachment and enables real-time control.
+DivControlNN is a machine learning surrogate model trained on UEDGE simulations for KSTAR to predict divertor detachment and enable real-time control.
+This repository contains two branches: one for the DivControlNN code and another for the KSTAR_UEDGE_Dataset.